cldeluna/pandas_neteng/readme.md

 ### Python List Comprehension

-For those more conversant with Python, you could say that List comprehension is just as efficient.
+For those more conversant with Python, you could say that list comprehension is just as efficient.

 ```python
 # Using list comprehension